PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 12:58:30
+Last updated: 2024-04-02 13:00:34
-Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson
+Random Quote: It is better to understand a little than to misunderstand a lot. - Anatole France